anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 </figure>

-### 5 - Add each Lab Manager as a Billing Account User on the lab’s Google Billing Accounts
+### 5 - Add Lab Managers as Billing Account Users

 _PI or Account Administrator_

-Once a Lab Manage is added as a “_Billing Account User_” and the Google Billing Account is linked to Terra, the Lab Manager can create Terra Billing Projects using the linked Google Billing Account.
+Once a Lab Manage is added as a “_Billing Account User_” on a Google Billing account and the Google Billing Account is linked to Terra, the Lab Manager can create Terra Billing Projects using the linked Google Billing Account.

 **To add a Lab Manager as a _Billing Account User_ to a Google Billing Account:**

 1. Sign in to the Manage billing accounts page in the Google Cloud Console.

 <button-link href="https://console.cloud.google.com/billing" target="_blank">Sign in to GCP Manage Billing Accounts</button-link>
 1. Select your lab from the **“Select an organization”** dropdown.
 1. On the right-hand side of the page, select **“ADD MEMBER”**
 1. On the following screen:
 1. Add the lab member’s GoogleID (email address)  in the **“New members”** form field.
 1. Under **“Select a Role”** select **“Billing”** and then **Billing Account User”**
 1. Select **“MANAGE ROLES”**

 The lab manager should now see the linked Google Billing Account when they attempt to create a Terra Billing Project in Terra.

-### 6 - Create a Terra Billing Project for each Data Analyst
+### 6 - Create Terra Billing Projects

 _Lab Manager_